SUMMER ADVISING AND REGISTRATION TUTORIAL

 - You'll find out the name of your Summer Adviser after completing the online Summer Advising & Registration Tutorial, at which time you will be prompted to schedule an advising appointment.

 - In preparation for these advising conversations, it is important that you complete the Academic Adviser Information Form.
 Your summer adviser will also be able to review your high school transcripts, application essays, and other admissions materials in order to help you make course selections and plan for the future.

 - Phase 2: Pre-Major Advisers

 Once you are on campus, the professor in your First-Year Intensive course will become your Pre-Major Adviser.
 This adviser will counsel you on your academic choices at Clark, and will work with you until you declare a major during your sophomore year.

-- If you are uncertain about which major you should select—and don't worry, approximately half of the incoming class is undecided when they enter Clark—your Pre-Major Adviser will help you make that decision over the next few semesters.
+- If you are uncertain about which major you should select — and don't worry, approximately a quarter of the incoming class is undecided when they enter Clark — your Pre-Major Adviser will help you make that decision over the next few semesters.

 - If you already know your future major, you do NOT need to pick a First-Year Intensive course based only on your intended area of academic study.
 All First-Year Intensive faculty are trained as Pre-Major Advisers and can assist you with academic program planning.
 If necessary, your adviser will refer you to departmental experts for assistance in preparing for your intended major.

 - You will also meet your Peer Adviser—an experienced undergraduate who will help you, during Week One and beyond, with your transition to the academic and social aspects of college life.

 - Phase 3: Major Adviser